IvanDobrovolsky/news-widgets/README.md

     Using some of new features that ES2005 brings to us and webpack as a build engine.

 Implementation7: React.js + ES6 + Webpack + Node.js + React Hot Loader + ESLint + NewYork Times API.

     Using modern stack of technologies for working with react.

+Implementation8: Angular2 + ES6 + TypeScript + NewYork Times API.

+    Using angular2-rc framework and its new and neat features.